Larry Brooks (American football): Professional career

 Brooks became a starter at right defensive tackle in the 8th game of the season during his rookie year of 1972.

-He collected 9 quarterback sacks in 1973 and the Rams defense was tops in the NFL against the run (allowed 1270 rushing yards) and led the NFL in total defense (allowing just 2970 yards).
-Larry led Ram defensive linemen in tackles for the first time with 76.
+He collected 9 quarterback sacks in 1973 and the Rams defense was tops in the NFL against the run (allowing 1,270 rushing yards) and led the NFL in total defense (allowing just 2,970 yards).
+Brooks led Ram defensive linemen in tackles for the first time with 76.
 The 1973 Los Angeles Rams did not allow 300 yards in all 14 games in a 14-game season. in 2008 the Steelers' defense has held opponents to under 300 yards in all 14 games this season, tied for the longest streak to start a season since 1970.
 However, the Steelers did not break the Rams' record.

-In 1974 Brooks tackled opposing passers 11 times as the Rams were first in the NFC with 44 sacks and again led the NFL in allowing the fewest rushing yards with 1302 while allowing the fewest points, 181.
+In 1974, Brooks tackled opposing passers 11 times as the Rams were first in the NFC with 44 sacks and again led the NFL in allowing the fewest rushing yards with 1302 while allowing the fewest points, 181.
 That season Brooks was All-NFC as selected by Pro Football Weekly, and Second-team All-Pro by Newspaper Enterprise Association.
 For the second season in a row, Brooks led all Ram defensive linemen in tackles with 73, not including his 11 sacks, which trailed only Jack Youngblood and Fred Dryer, the team leaders.

 He recorded 5 sacks in 1975 before a knee injury shelved him for the second half of the season.
-The Rams clearly missed him during the NFC Championship loss to Dallas as they were suckered countless times by the Cowboys shotgun in a 37-7 loss.
+The Rams clearly missed him during the NFC Championship loss to Dallas as they were suckered countless times by the Cowboys shotgun in a 37–7 loss.
 The Rams defense was 2nd in the NFL in rushing defense missing out on leading the NFL for the third consecutive year by a single yard.
 The Minnesota Vikings allowed 1532 rushing yards, while the Rams allowed 1533, allowing the Vikings to capture that title.
 Nonetheless, the Rams allowed the fewest points in the NFL for the second straight season with 135 (missing the NFL record by 3 points).

-Brooks rebounded in 1976 was named to the Pro Bowl and was voted Second-team All-NFC by United Press International.
+Brooks rebounded in 1976, he was named to the Pro Bowl and was voted Second-team All-NFC by United Press International.
 His 74 tackles again led Ram defensive linemen, with 13 of those going for a loss, to go along with his 14½ sacks which tied him for the team lead with Jack Youngblood.
 The Rams led the NFC in rushing defense for the third time in the past four years.
 They were second only the Pittsburgh Steelers in the NFL in that category.